 - A 3-month long treatment plan

-- For the next 6 weeks the patients gets the status of “resident”
+- For the next six weeks, the patients get the status of “resident.”

-- For the last 4 weeks the patient gets “senior” status
+- For the last four weeks, the patient gets “senior” status

-- After the first 3 months have passed, the patient can enroll into continuing care program if they deem it necessary.
+- After the first three months have passed, the patient can enroll in a continuing care program if they deem it necessary.

 Southwest Carolina Treatment Center is another rehab facility for opioid addiction.
-The center offers medication assisted therapy combined with individual counseling and group therapy.
-Needless to say, the program is highly individualized in order to fit every client needs.
+The center offers medication-assisted therapy combined with individual counseling and group therapy.
+Needless to say, the program is highly individualized in order to fit every client’s needs.
 Also, Southwest Carolina Treatment Center provides support to family members of an addict.

 Medications such as Methadone and Suboxone ease physical symptoms of addiction, but counseling deals with a psychological aspect of substance abuse.
 This combination has shown as the most successful in opioid addiction treatment.